connorreinhold/cowabunga/README.md

 # cs4120

-We are making a compiler in Java
+As cowabungans, we make compilers in Java